dotnet/interactive/docs/FAQ.md

 In IPython, magic commands are prefixed with `%`.
 Since this is not a valid operator in common Python, it allows IPython to easily identify magic commands.

 In .NET Interactive, magics are instead prefixed with `#!`, since the `#` character indicates a comment or preprocessor directive in all of the major .NET languages.
 Magics must come at the beginning of the line and, while multiple magics can be used in a single cell, a single magic cannot span more than one line.
+In .NET Interactive, there is no distinction between a "cell magic" and a "line magic".

 ### What is a REPL?